techcodefinland/techcode.fi/_includes/about.md

 In Helsinki we are building community for ambitious companies who want to grow globally.
 We provide a supportive and open environment for innovative tech companies and service providers.
 Our incubator and co-working space is centrally located in Ruoholahti in Helsinki, just next to the metro station.

 **Need space for your company or team?**
-» Join Our Co-Working Space in Ruoholahti, Helsinki
+» Join Our Innovative Co-Working Space in Ruoholahti, Helsinki
-* Need a single seats or a 12-seat private office? > We adapt to your needs!
-* All you need from office space (own desk, coffee, printing, meeting, rooms, 24/7 access etc.) and more (social community activities, happy hours, events) for competitive price
+All you need from office space:
+* Fixed desk
+* 24/7 access
+* WiFi
+* Printing and scanning
+* Awesome coffee
+* Meeting rooms and event space for your events
+* Community activities
+* etc

 Few reasons to work with us
 *   Access to [Techcode's Global Network](http://www.techcode.com/)
 *   Regular [events](#events), delegations from China and to China
 *   Advice and support of our staff and mentors
 *   Partner network (legal issues, IP issues, recruiting etc.)
-*   Information and contacts to prepare your China entry
+*   China Business Consulting (Information and contacts to prepare your China entry)
 *   Soft Landing Services in China to make your market entry to China smooth

 Check our space by having a virtual tour [Virtual tour of Techcode Helsinki](https://my.matterport.com/show/?m=xPpNZKLgY3J)

-We are now recruiting teams to our space. [**Apply now**](https://goo.gl/forms/v6k23BBmW9Jy6Z1p2)!
+Interested?
+Visit us and / or submit your information and we'll be in touch. [**Apply now**](https://goo.gl/forms/v6k23BBmW9Jy6Z1p2)!